 The occasional late-night won’t do any harm long-term.
 However, if adolescents frequently sleep less than the recommended amount, then they are stunting their growth.
 Aim for a minimum of eight hours a night.
 Children between the ages of 6 to 13 should be getting nine to 11 hours, and teenagers 14 to 17 should aim for eight to 10 hours.

 And besides, most people enjoy sleeping right?
 So don’t feel ashamed about sleeping almost half the day away.
-Your body needs the rest to produce more human growth hormone (HGH) and grow bigger, stronger, and taller.
+Your body needs the rest to produce more human growth hormone (HGH) to grow bigger, stronger, and taller.

 As you are going through puberty, it is essential that you are providing your body with all the nutrients it needs.
 No, having McDonald’s each meal doesn’t make a proper diet.
 Also, having instant or junk food doesn’t help either.
 You want to limit the amount of foods in your diet that are high in sugar and trans fats.